JosiaOrava/ventilation-controller/README.md

 # Ventilation Controller

-This manual will guide you through using the ventilation control system, including the web UI and the built-in liquid crystal display.
-You will also learn about the MQTT messages used to control the system.
+This manual will walktrough our ventilation control system, including the web UI and the built-in liquid crystal display and how MQTT messages are used to control the system over internet.
+This project was done in school where we had access to isolated ventilation system that students could use.

 ### Table of Contents